 We have published our PLR for the 2017-18 NASA Student Launch Initiative!
 This is the last report for this year’s competition.
 The report is available on the NSL 2017-18 page, located here: http://www.usfsoar.com/projects/nsl-2017-2018/.

 Over this past weekend our NASA Student Launch Team launched Apis II for the third and last time before competition day in a few weeks.
-With an apogee of 5,376 feet we came less than 100 feet within our goal of 1 mile!
+With an apogee of 5,278 feet we came within less than 10 feet within our goal of 1 mile!
 The flight was an overall success with no recovery or flight issues.
-All thats left to do is wait for competition day!
+All that’s left to do now is paint the rocket, and wait for competition day!

 On February 17th 2018 we had our second full scale flight for APIS 2.
 She launched to 5415 feet and had a minor technical difficulty upon landing.
 We recovered the Booster Section easily but had to go searching in a small pond for the Nosecone and Rover compartment.
 Luckily all was found and with minimal damage.
 We will be launching again in March so be on the lookout for updates!

 Here is a link to watch the launch: https://youtu.be/zpMDvkNa-IgHey

 Special thanks to Roger Cox Photography for all the great photos from the launch!

 We had a great time in Bunnell Florida at our first Full Scale launch for NSL yesterday!
 We had a successful launch, reaching 5574 feet and an interesting recovery when our Nosecone and Payload Section landed in the power lines and our Booster Section landed about a mile away.
 We have lots of work to do in order to get ready for launch #2 in February.
 A special thanks to FPL, Florida Power & Lights, for getting our rocket down safely from the power lines!